fictjs/fict/docs/compiler-spec.md

     - `x = v` where `x` is a `$state` variable compiles to `x(v)` (write).
     - `x` appearing in an expression compiles to `x()` (read).
     - **Aliasing**: `const y = x` creates a **reactive getter** `() => x()`.
-      - Components run once; this keeps `y` live.
+      - The on-demand execution model keeps `y` live across re-executions.
       - To create a **snapshot**, use an explicit escape such as `untrack(() => x)` (or future helper).
     - **Destructuring**: `const { x } = $state(...)` is **illegal**.
 The compiler errors rather than emitting a silent snapshot.

 ### 15.2 Derived Value Semantics

-1.  **Implicit Derivation**: `const y = x * 2` is automatically a memo _if_ `y` is used in a reactive sink (Effect/JSX).
+1.  **Implicit Derivation**: `const y = x * 2` is automatically a memo _if_ `y` is used in a reactive sink (Effect/JSX) without control flow usage.
 2.  **Snapshotting**: If `const y = x * 2` is never used in a reactive sink, it remains a one-time calculation (standard JS behavior).
 3.  **Closures & Events**:
     - **Rule**: A closure created in the component body that reads `$state` (e.g., `const onClick = () => console.log(count)`) always reads the **live** value.
     - **Implementation**: The compiler ensures `count` inside the closure becomes `count()` (getter), not a captured variable.
     - **Snapshot**: `const snap = count; const fn = () => snap` reads the definition-time value by design.
+4.  **Control Flow Re-execution**: When a signal or derived value is **read at runtime** in control flow statements (`if`, `for`, `while`, `switch`, ternary in statements), the component re-executes and re-renders when that value changes.
+Note: simply defining a derived (`const x = signal * 2`) doesn't trigger re-execution—only reading in control flow does.
+This matches developer intuition: conditional logic naturally re-evaluates when its dependencies change.
-4.  **Control Flow Regions**: Derived values defined across `if`/`switch`/early-return paths are grouped into a single region memo that returns the outward-facing values, ensuring consistent dependency tracking and avoiding duplicated condition evaluation.
+5.  **Control Flow Regions**: Derived values defined across `if`/`switch`/early-return paths are grouped into a single region memo that returns the outward-facing values, ensuring consistent dependency tracking and avoiding duplicated condition evaluation.

 ### 15.3 Effect Semantics